Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 >> Type C-x o again to move the cursor back to the top window.

-The cursor in the top window is just where it was before.
+The cursor is still just where it was in the top window before.

 You can keep using C-x o to switch between the windows.
 Each